flinker-app/docsfx/docs/tutorial-to-share-sharepoint-folders-with-externals.md

 - **Audit and Reporting:** Track permission changes with built-in audit logs to help maintain compliance and security.

 By integrating the Protect app into your workflow, you can significantly reduce the effort required to manage external sharing.
 This tool is particularly beneficial when handling multiple external users and groups, ensuring that permissions are consistent, up-to-date, and easy to manage from a single location.

----

-For general information about external sharing in SharePoint, see [External or guest sharing in OneDrive, SharePoint, and Lists](https://support.microsoft.com/en-us/office/external-or-guest-sharing-in-onedrive-sharepoint-and-lists-7aa070b8-d094-4921-9dd9-86392f2a79e7#ID0EBF=Work_or_school_account).